bondarukoleh/html_css_playground/modern_html_css_course/info/advanced.md

 `animation`
 Describe how you want to animate, what properties to animate described in @keyframes;
+Mostly done for something that bigger that transition.
 ```css
 @keyframes my-animation {
    0% {color: red, width: 5rem}